Updated Introduction: Jan 2020

-I posted the commentary “Why Most New Antidepressants Are Ineffective” around 2005.
-I have received several messages from eminent professors who have seen it and complimented me on it, which is most gratifying.
+I posted the commentary below ‘Why Most New Antidepressants Are Ineffective’ nearly two decades ago.
+I have received several messages from eminent professors who have seen it and complimented me on it, which is gratifying.

-I am a lifelong pharmacologist, my professional life as a ‘psychiatrist’ (I actually prefer to be called a clinical neuro-pharmacologist) has been spent treating depressive illnesses that require drugs.
-I have published a number of original papers on psychopharmacology in prestigious scientific journals (none of my papers have had any connection with, or funding from, pharmaceutical companies).
+I am a lifelong pharmacologist, my professional life as a ‘psychiatrist’ (I prefer to call myself a clinical neuro-pharmacologist) has been devoted to treating serious depressive illnesses that require drugs.
+I have published original papers on psychopharmacology in prestigious scientific journals — [my H-index is 27] (none of my papers have had any connection with, or funding from, pharmaceutical companies).
 No-one can typify me as an anti-drug lobbyist with a fringe anti-medicine agenda.
-However, the situation that I see, as I teeter on the brink of ‘retirement’, is that doctors have been hoodwinked into using drugs that just do not work, and that doctors and medical science itself have been corrupted with some very serious problems that will require radical intervention to remedy. for instance, by drastically changing the dreadful DSM cook-book.
-But then one could say more fool the other countries for slavishly adopting it.
+However, the situation that I see is that doctors have been hoodwinked into using drugs that just do not work, and that doctors and medical science itself have been corrupted with some serious problems that will require radical intervention to remedy.
+For instance, by drastically changing the dreadful DSM cookbook.
+One could say more fool other countries for slavishly adopting it.
 I am proud to say I never did.

 Most people who read this can help to change things, so read on, and I will explain how.

 Most of the new antidepressant drugs introduced in the last twenty years do not work effectively.
 The evidence about them presented to doctors, even in the most respected leading medical journals, is closer to advertising copy than it is to science.
 There is clear and incontrovertible evidence that scientific data and publications are controlled, manipulated, and subverted by international pharmaceutical companies to an extent that would astonish most ordinary people, including doctors.